 Which was another unusual aspect of this wedding.

-Despite the bride’s father being a doctor, the groom’s a successful businessman, the bride being a physical therapist and the groom the manager of his employer’s shipping and receiving department, the reception consisted of supermarket cold cut trays, potato chips and soda.
+Despite the bride’s father being a doctor, the groom’s a successful businessman, and the bride being a physical therapist and the groom the manager of his employer’s shipping and receiving department, the reception consisted of supermarket cold cut trays, potato chips and soda.

 In an apartment complex event room.